zzamboni/zzamboni.org/content/post/2017-11-16-my-elvish-configuration-with-commentary.md

 Other possible values for `edit:completion:matcher` are `[p]{ edit:match-prefix &smart-case $p }` for smart-case completion (if your pattern is entirely lower case it ignores case, otherwise it's case sensitive).  `&smart-case` can be replaced with `&ignore-case` to make it always case-insensitive.

 I also configure <kbd>Tab</kbd> to trigger completion mode, but also to automatically enter "filter mode", so I can keep typing the filename I want, without having to use the arrow keys.
+Disabled as this is the default behavior starting with commit [b24e4a7](https://github.com/elves/elvish/commit/b24e4a73ccd948b8c08d4081c2bcfb7cf603a02b), but you may need it if you are running an older version for any reason and want this behavior.

 ```elvish
 edit:insert:binding[Tab] = { edit:completion:smart-start; edit:completion:trigger-filter }